THRIVING IN PLACE: Main-Level Living, Not Just for the Elderly

-Aging in Place is for everyone – no matter what the age or physical ability.
+Aging in Place, or what we like to refer to as Thriving in Place, is for everyone – no matter what the age or physical ability.
 It’s not about getting old, but it is about creating an environment that supports the entire family.

 Children’s hands have the same grasping limitations as their grandparent’s hands.
 Wider hallways are easier for everyone to maneuver (think walkers, strollers, big dogs on leashes, etc.)